 French Press

-John brews French press at 92 to 96°C — the correct temperature range for full extraction without scorching.
-Coffee in, steep for 2 to 3 minutes, press gently, pour.
-For a full French press guide with exact ratios, see our French press brewing guide.
+John brews French press at 92 to 96 degrees Celsius.
+That range allows full extraction without scorching the grounds.
+Coffee goes in, steeps for two to three minutes, then gets pressed gently.
+This precision reflects someone who has spent real time learning why brewing variables matter.
+For a full guide with exact ratios, see the French press brewing guide.

 AeroPress